dsindex/etagger/README.md

   ```
   - edit bert/modeling.py
   ```
+  * we do not use estimator, so modify bool to tf.bool for is_training.

   is_training: bool. true for training model, false for eval model.
 Controls ->
   is_training: tf.bool. true for training model, false for eval model.
 Controls